which git## /usr/local/bin/git

 You have made the key pair and copied the public key to GitHub, but SSH will not connect.
 Are you sure that you turned on the agent?

-You recieve an error message like “Error: Permission denied (publickey)”.
+You receive an error message like “Error: Permission denied (publickey)”.
 Follow the link to GitHub guide on this issue.

 Did you remember to add the public key to GitHub?